tektoncd/triggers/docs/eventlisteners.md

 ## Configuring logging for `EventListeners`

-You can configure logging for your `EventListener` using the `config-logging-triggers` `ConfigMap` located in the `EventListener's` namespace.
+You can configure logging for your `EventListener`s using the `config-logging-triggers` `ConfigMap` located in the `tekton-pipelines` namespace ([config-logging.yaml](../config/config-logging.yaml)).
-Tekton Triggers automatically creates and populates this `ConfigMap` with default values described in [config-logging.yaml](../config/config-logging.yaml).
+Tekton Triggers automatically reconciles this configmap into environment variables on your event listener deployment.

 To access your `EventListener` logs, query your cluster for Pods whose `eventlistener` label matches the name of your `EventListener` object.
 For example: